Last Updated on

-If you hold the opinion that Cooking Indian Food is complicated then this post will help to shed a few misconceptions.
+If you hold the opinion that Indian cooking is complicated then this post will help to shed a few misconceptions.

-It can, however, become easy if you simply follow a process!
+It can, however, become easy and more clear if you simply follow a process.

 Indian food is one of the world’s most diverse, intriguing and delicious cuisines.